KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 ## 🚀 Core Features

 - **Integrated AI Chat Window**: Open an AI chat web interface in a dockable Visual Studio tool window.
-- **🎯 Smart VS-to-AI Transfer**: Use the right-click `Send to AI` commands to instantly send code to the prompt text area (you can also set up keyboard shortcuts).
-Choose from three powerful modes:
+- **🎯 Smart VS-to-AI Transfer**: Use the right-click `Send to AI` menu commands to instantly send code to the prompt text area (you can also set up keyboard shortcuts).
+Choose from these commands:
   - **Snippet**: Send only the code you've highlighted.
   - **Function**: Right-click a function name to send the whole function.
   - **File**: Send the complete content of the active document.
   - **Multiple Files**: Select and send several files at once from your solution.
-- **⚠️ Error to AI**: From the error list, right click after selecting errors/warnings and click "Send to AI chat".
+- **⚠️ Error to AI**: From the error list, right click after selecting errors/warnings and click `Send to AI chat`.
 It will send the error description(s) and the line with code that has the error.
-- **✨ Intelligent AI-to-VS Diffing**: Move code from the AI back to your editor with the "AI -> VS" button commands.
+- **✨ Intelligent AI-to-VS Diffing**: Move code from the AI back to your editor with the `Replace with AI code` menu commands.
 You have full control of what gets replaced, with options similar to the Send to AI commands.
-The extension can also intelligently analyze the AI's response to find the corresponding function or snippet in your file (turn on Auto Diff in the options).
+The extension can also intelligently analyze the AI's response to find the corresponding function or snippet in your file (turn on Auto Code Replace in the options).
 It then presents a **rich diff view**, allowing you to review changes line-by-line and accept, decline, or manually choose a different replacement.
 - **🔒 Automatic Backups**: Never lose work.
 When you accept a diff, the extension automatically creates a zip backup of your entire solution, giving you a restore point.
 There is also a manual backup button.
 - **Note**: All files such as backups, saved chat URLs, and restore info is saved locally on your PC.